+Schizophrenia is a mental disorder that ranges in severity.
+It can cause serious lifestyle limitations, and it is often treated with a combination of medications and psychotherapy.
+However, chiropractic care could be a complementary or alternative treatment for this disorder.
 Schizophrenia is a mental disorder characterized by “poor emotional responsiveness” and a “breakdown of thought processes”.
-There can be paranoia, delusions, hallucinations, disorganized speech, and it can have severe “social or occupational dysfunction”.
-It is typically diagnosed in early adulthood.1 Hallucinations can include sensory items that others cannot perceive (such as seeing things, hearing things, or smelling and feeling things).
+There can be paranoia, delusions, hallucinations, disorganized speech, and it may have severe “social or occupational dysfunction”.
+It is typically diagnosed in early adulthood.1 Hallucinations may include sensory items that others cannot perceive (such as seeing things, hearing things, or smelling and feeling things).
 Delusions include false beliefs, even after they are proven to be illogical.
 Some of these concern paranoia or persecution.
 Thought disorders can encompass “disorganized thinking”, where a patient may talk in a strange or illogical way.
 They may even have “thought blocking” where they stop speaking in the middle of a thought.
 There might be made-up words, as well, called “neologisms”.
-Schizophrenia can also include movement disorders and “agitated body movements” that can be repetitive, or even catatonia (unresponsiveness).
+Schizophrenia could also include movement disorders and “agitated body movements” that can be repetitive, or even catatonia (unresponsiveness).
 Finally, patients with schizophrenia might also have “flat affect” (emotionless), and lack the ability to perform daily activities and hygiene, as well as trouble focusing and remembering.2 Most causes are still unknown, but there may be life events involved, as well as genetic triggers, or family history.3

 Chiropractic Options for Schizophrenia